fuine/msc-thesis-typst/content/ch3_results.typ

   ("titanic/jso_best.svg", [jSO]),
   caption: flex-caption(
     [Best fitness in population (dashed lines) and 'running' best fitness (solid lines) found during optimization on the Titanic dataset.
       Color associated with the number of the run is depicted in legends.
     ],
-  [Best fitness in population and 'running' best fitness found during optimization on the Titanic dataset.]
+    [Best fitness in population and 'running' best fitness found during optimization on the Titanic dataset.],
   ),
-  label: <fig:titanic_best>
+  label: <fig:titanic_best>,
 )

 Overfit is significant for the Titanic dataset, based on the loss history graphs for